-This short-term course covers Internet fundamentals, including how to use a browser and other software to navigate the internet using the WWW, Gopher, FTP, E-mail, and usenet.
+Units: 1.50 - 1.00 hours lecture weekly, 1.50 hours lab weekly Covers Internet fundamentals, including how to use a browser and other software to navigate the internet using the WWW, Gopher, FTP, E-mail, and Usenet.
 Several major service providers will be demonstrated in this hands-on class.
-Also covers how to research for term papers/other projects using COC's fast Internet connection.
-Familiarity with the Windows Operating System is assumed (Formerly BUSINF-051).
+Also covers how to research for term papers/other projects.
+(Formerly BUSINF-051).